pedromsra/ProductsFromCSV_test_API/README.md

     });
 ```

-- Resposta: JSON cntendo a lista de erros e a lista de produtos encontrados no arquivo .csv, no formato, como exemplo:
+- Resposta: JSON contendo a lista de erros e a lista de produtos encontrados no arquivo .csv, no formato, como exemplo:

 ```
 {